If you experience stress in your live, regardless of the cause nor its intensity, this course is for you.

 Today, I've specialized in writing and producing high quality brain-related content.
 I have my own blog and create online courses.
 I'm very proud to say that The Economist contacted me to start a partnership where they offer my courses to their readers.
 My courses were also recently featured in the magazine Entrepreneur.

-Here at Udemy I teach almost 50.000 students and most of my courses are best-sellers:
+Here at Udemy I teach over 50.000 students and most of my courses are best-sellers:

 A lot of people who follow my blog or enroll in my courses are quite curious about this NBA-thing, the Neurocognitive and Behavioral Approach.
 When you google it, you hardly find information on it.
 The reason for this is simple: The NBA has its origins in France, and is called ANC, l'approche Neurocognitive et Comportementale.
 Now when you google that, you'll find loads of information, unfortunately, the vast majority of it is in french…

 So that's where I come in.
 I have been the Director of the Institute of Neurocognitivism, which task is to spread the NBA, for several years.
 I worked directly with the founders of the NBA, Dr. Jacques Fradin and his colleagues, and became an expert in his approach.

 in 2014 I created my Brain Academy and took the decision to take the NBA one step further by elevating it's reach from a regional scope to a worldwide reach, by translating the work of Jacques Fradin into English, and make it accessible to everyone.
 With my team, we decided to translate the NBA into every day, real life applications: How to use the NBA to raise children, to become a better manager, to deal with stress, and so on… We've added new perspectives and insights from brilliant minds such as Daniel Kahneman, David Brooks, Dan Ariely, Antonio Damasio, Steven Pinker, and many more